Vaccines Protect Everyone

 Only a very small percentage of children in the U.S. are completely unvaccinated—about 3 percent—however, they tend to group in certain communities.
 Parents may share false information they find online, or talk to a friend who has decided not to vaccinate their child.
 This misinformation can spread throughout a community and put community immunity in jeopardy.

-According to Michigan Care Improvement Registry (MCIR) data from June 2017, only 56 percent of Michigan toddlers are up to date on their vaccinations.
-The percent of Michigan children ages 19-35 months who are protected against the following diseases are shown below.
+According to Michigan Care Improvement Registry (MCIR) data from December 2017, only 56.2 percent of Michigan toddlers are up to date on all of their recommended vaccinations.
+The percent of Michigan children ages 19 through 35 months who are protected against the following diseases are shown below.

 - Birth Dose Hepatitis B: 79.4%